schellingerhout/schellingerhout.github.io/_posts/2017-07-28-getting-started-with-r7.md

 ```
 In this case there were four levels for the vector strings: `I`, `myself`, `often` and `repeat`.
 The levels were simply created by taking the unique strings in the vector, and then sorting them.
 We could have also provided `levels` during the factor's construction.
 A little later I will show you how to change the ordinal positions of the levels.
 To see the levels of a factor you can simply call `levels(afactor)` to get the list of factors in order.

 **Notice!** The `levels` are used to class the values into factors.
-We can also attach `labels` to the factor, if you do this and query the `levels` of the factor you will see the values you passed in `labels`.
+We can also pass `labels` to the factor constructor, if you do this and query the `levels` of the resulting factor you will see the values you passed in `labels`.
 During construction `levels` are used for classing, `labels` are for naming the levels in the resulting factor *differently* than from the levels used for mapping during construction.
 {: .notice--info}

 Let us take a look at the attributes of the factor object